abalanovsky/user-management/README.md

 ### Change User's Boss

-Change the boss of a user (only accessible by a boss).
+Change the boss of a user (only accessible by boss/administrator).

 ```http
 PATCH /users/:userId/boss